-We formally became a Community Interest (CIC) Company Co-Operative business in 2023, meaning we are owned and controlled by our members, to meet their shared needs.
+We formally became a Co-Operative Community Interest Company (CIC) in 2023, meaning we are owned and controlled by our members, to meet their shared needs.
+We believe being a Co-Operatively organised business, representative and responsive to our community’s needs, is the best way to ensure our project is around for generations of boaters to come.

 Our Mission